luisdlpr/lightswitch-react-usestate/README.md

+# Lightswitch - React app

+A dynamically changing light/dark mode application developed in React to learn to use the useState React hook.
+The theme state is stored and updated using useState.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).